bxdoan/bxdoan/README.md

 <div align="center">

-> If you don’t like your destiny, don’t accept it.
+> It is never too late to be what you might have been.

-> — Naruto Uzumaki —
+> — George Eliot —

 </div>